NEHA5851/Airbnb-paris-Analysis/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [MIT-LICENSE](MIT-LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT-LICENSE.txt](MIT-LICENSE.txt) file for details.

 ---